-Our Brands Our Finances & Technology Our People Centricity & Communities Co
+1 2 3 4 5 6 7 Our Brands Our Finances & Technology Our People Our Customer Centricity & Communities Our Product Excellence Our New Homes Our GroupGrowth

-3. GROUP LEGAL ENTITY STRUCTURE
+3. GROUPLEGAL ENTITY STRUCTURE

-PARENT COMPANY PARENT BOARD UNITARY STYLE REGENDA LIMITED Trading as REGENDA HOMES A registered charity (with exempt charitable status) and registered housing provider driving profit for a purpose, regulated by the FCA and RSH managing and developing over 13,000 social housing properties incl.
-Independent Living and Supported Housing This Board is responsible for protecting the social assets of the Group, setting the strategic direction & monitoring the overall performance of the parent & subsidiaries OPERATIONAL BOARDS Redwing Living Ltd Centre 56 Ltd OPERATIONAL BOARD A NED Board, with NED Chair responsible primarily for ensuring statutory compliance as directed by the Parent (operates co-terminously with Parent Board) Petrus Community Ltd NCRC Ltd 'A N OTHER' (1) TAILORED BOARDS Tailored Board constituted in the most appropriate manner responsible for operational delivery, performance and the escalation of matters to the Parent Board The Le Regend M&Y (Reg nance & Construction Ltd earning Foundry Ltd la Developments Ltd eenda Partnerships) Ltd coGee Limited Executive only Boards, responsible delegated authorities.
-Will escalate i Parer matters outside delegation to the
+PARENT COMPANY PARENT BOARD REGENDA LIMITED Trading as REGENDA HOMES This Board is responsible for protecting the social assets of the Group, setting the strategic direction & monitoring the UNITARY STYLE A registered charity (with exempt chari provider driving profit for a purpose, reg and developing over 13,000 social housi and Supporte ulated by the FCA and RSH managing ng properties incl.
+Independent Living overall performance of the parent & subsidiaries OPERATIONAL BOARDS Redwing Living Ltd Centre 56 Ltd A NED Board, with NED Chair responsible primarily for ensuring statutory compliance as directed by the Parent (operates co-terminously with Parent Board) Petrus Community Ltd NCRC Ltd 'A N OTHER' (1) Tailored Board constituted in the most appropriate manner responsible for operational delivery, performance and the escalation of matters to the OPERATIONAL BOARD TAILORED BOARDS Parent Board The Le Regenc M&Y (Reg nance & Construction Ltd earning Foundry Ltd da Developments Ltd enda Partnerships) Ltd coGee Limited authorities.
+Will escalate matters out Parent Board has the right to appo or operational delivery within delegated rs outside delegation to the Parent.
+The appoint a Non-Executive Director to oversight from time to time

-Note (1) A N OTHER Ltd represents additional companies and brands that may be acquired to support the delivery across the Group and will be flexed to meet the needs of the Group.
+Note (1) A N OTHER Ltd represents additional companies and brands that may be acquired to support the delivery across the Groupand will be flexed to meet the needs of the Group.